PeakIndicators/Getting-Started-On-Azure-ML/Documents/VS_Code_Azure_ML_Git.md

 &nbsp;
 4. Select the **Run Experiment** icon at the top of the Azure Machine Learning View.
 ![](../Images/VS40.PNG)
-5. When the Command Palette expands, follow the prompts.
+5. When the **Command Palette** expands, follow the prompts:
     * Select your Azure subscription.
     * From the list of environments, select **Conda dependencies file**.
     * Press **Enter** to browse the Conda dependencies file.
 This file contains the dependencies required to run your script.
 In this case, the dependencies file is the `env.yml` file inside the `mnist-vscode-docs-sample` directory.
     * Press **Enter** to browse the training script file.
 This is the file that contains code to a machine learning model that categorize images of handwritten digits.
 In this case, the script to train the model is the `train.py` file inside the `mnist-vscode-docs-sample` directory.
 &nbsp;
 6. At this point, a configuration file similar to the one below appears in the text editor.
-The configuration contains the information required to run the training job—similarly to how we have a file that contains the code to train the model— and any Python dependencies specified in the previous step.
+The configuration contains the information required to run the training job—similarly to how we have a file that contains the code to train the model — and any Python dependencies specified in the previous step.

 ![](../Images/VS41.PNG)

-7. Once you're satisfied with your configuration, submit your experiment by opening the Command Palette and entering the following command:
+7. Once you're satisfied with your configuration, submit your experiment by opening the **Command Palette** and entering the following command:

 `Azure ML: Submit Experiment`

 This sends the `train.py` and configuration file to your Azure Machine Learning workspace.
-The training job is then started on a compute resource in Azure.
+The training job is then started on the user's compute resource in Azure (which needs to be up and running).

 ## Track the progress of the training script
 Running your script can take several minutes.
 To track its progress: